oterodiaz/dwm/README.md

 + Xinerama
 + fontconfig

-I also use these fonts, which I'd rather not provide you with due to licensing (hint: use the internet)
+I also use this font, which I'd rather not provide you with due to licensing (hint: use the internet)

-+ SFMono
 + SFMono Nerd Font

 And a few utilities like `dwmblocks`, `redshift` or `amixer` and personal scripts that you can find on my [scripts repository](https://gitlab.com/Nero20/scripts).